AltcoinCoop/moneybit/README.md

 5. Run the server with `./bin/moneybit` (check out flags w/ `--help`)

+Then, you can point your browser to `http://localhost:3000` to see it in action.

 ## TODO

+- electron/webkit wrapper of the web page, to make it "feel" like an application
 - frontend/backend encryption w/ libsodium - even though we're in localhost, an attacker could easily just prod the restufl interface to the wallets
 - flesh out hmonero C bindings, or wait until `moner-wallet-cli` has UNIX socket